 The best help you can give your child in setting them up for a happy life is to encourage them to live healthily from a young age.
 Encourage your child to participate in 60 minutes of physical activity every day.
-They don’t need to do the whole hour at once; it can be split over the day.
+They don’t need to do the whole hour at once; it can be split throughout the day.
 Encourage a balanced diet with limited fat and sugar intake.
 Ideally, your child should eat five portions of fruits and vegetables a day.
-Try to limit your child’s salt intake.
-Remember, there is a lot of hidden salt in snacks, which might surprise you if you check the labels.
+Try to limit your child’s salt intake – there is a lot of hidden salt in snacks, so check the labels.
 A normal, healthy diet should provide all the vitamins and minerals your child requires, but check with your doctor if you feel that your child needs vitamin supplements.
 It is particularly important to ensure that girls have enough iron in their diet, as their requirements will increase when their periods start.

 • Red meat

 • Iron-enriched cereals and grains (check the labels)